cristianarango2411/Battle-of-Stalingrad/README.md

-# Project Name
+# Battle of Stalingrad

-Battle of Stalingrad
+mini game (text format) that emulates a turn-based battle of Stalingrad between the two tanks.

 ## Prerequisites